Kargbo90/retail-sales-sql-analysis/README.md

 - Which products matched specific search patterns?
 - What are the top-performing sales transactions?
 - Which cities recorded specific sales activities?

+## Key Findings
+The analysis revealed several important insights:

+- Cooking Oil 1L generated the highest total revenue.
+- Sugar 1kg recorded the highest number of units sold.
+- Most sales transactions involved quantities between 15 and 25 units.
+- Freetown recorded multiple sales transactions, including the largest order from that city.
+- SQL queries helped identify sales trends, top-performing products, and customer purchasing patterns.

+## Business Recommendations

+Based on the analysis, the following recommendations are suggested:

+- Increase inventory levels for Sugar 1kg due to its high sales volume.
+- Continue promoting Cooking Oil 1L since it contributes the highest revenue.
+- Monitor medium-sized orders (15–25 units) to maintain adequate stock levels.
+- Use SQL reporting regularly to support inventory and sales decision-making.

+## About Me

+I am an aspiring Data Analyst from Sierra Leone, currently building practical skills in:

+- Microsoft Excel
+- SQL
+- Power Query
+- Power BI

+This project is part of my journey to build a professional data analytics portfolio by solving real-world business problems with data.